 Now, let’s focus on the language that applications use to speak to each other: JSON (JavaScript Object Notation).

-In n8n, JSON is the core data format used to pass information between nodes.
-Each item of data here is wrapped in an object with a JSON key, and all items are contained in an array.
+In n8n, JSON is the core data format that passes information between nodes.
+Each item of data lives inside an object under a JSON key, and all items sit together in an array.

-n8n developers should know how to construct, access, and manipulate these JSON objects and arrays within workflows and custom code.
-Moreover, since real-world automation often involves complex JSON data, n8n developer skills should include handling nested data transformation (e.g., splitting or aggregating items).
+n8n developers should know how to construct, access, manipulate, and reshape these JSON objects and arrays within workflows and custom code.
+Production automation often involves complex JSON, so n8n developer skills should include handling nested data transformations, such as splitting or aggregating items.

 4. APIs and Webhooks Integration